Chemaclass/chemaclass.com/content/blog/2021-01-11-to-mock-or-not-to-mock.md

 title = "To mock or not to mock"
 [taxonomies]
 tags = [ "software", "mocking", "testing", "design" ]
+[extra]
+subtitle = "How to escape the mocking hell"
 +++

 #### How to escape the mocking hell